SDebnath001/MyHotel-Project/ReadMe.md

 ####
 NOTE:

-``This is just a simple pages.
+``This is just simple pages.
 In future might add new features and listing price for veriouse hotel selections.``